 Library Media Center

-The mission of the Meade Heights Elementary Media Center is to develop students who are lifelong readers and effective users of technology and information.
+The mission of the Meade Heights Elementary Library Media Center is to develop students who are lifelong readers and effective users of technology and information.
 We do this by teaching critical thinking, research skills, and ensuring access to information resources and literature.

 Students attend weekly Media classes as part of the Cultural Arts schedule.
 Lessons are planned in collaboration with classroom teachers to ensure that Media lessons support classroom content.
 Lessons include using the online library catalog and databases, literature appreciation, and research skills.
 Lessons and projects include content from Social Studies, Science, and other curricular areas.
 The Meade Heights Elementary School library circulated more than 41,000 books last year!

 Library Media Specialist